7 Best European Password Managers (2026): GDPR-Tested

 Free tier: Very limited

-If US jurisdiction doesn’t bother you, Bitwarden is probably the best overall password manager.
-This article is for people who’ve decided it does bother them.
+If US jurisdiction is not a factor for you, Bitwarden is probably the best overall password manager available.
+The article above is for people who have decided it is a factor.

 PriorityChoose